Red Hen Publications

 In OotP we were also given at least a few other hints that the wizarding world may be a good deal laxer about alcohol usage than the Muggle one.
 And it has also been generally noted that the view on alcoholism in Europe is not so... focused as it is in the United States.

 To be sure, we have had comic drunkards in the storyline before.
 Both Hagrid and Trelawney are solidly in that tradition.
-But in OotP the tradition is no longer being played for laughs.
+But by OotP the tradition is no longer only being played for laughs.
 Mundungus Fletcher might have been pure comic relief a book earlier.
 Here, he is simply dodgy.
 And Sirius Black is becoming a source of considerable concern.

 And — as Ms Lovestruck pointed out — a tendency to alcoholism does often seem to run in families.
 Sirius Black may well have learned to drink at his mother’s knee.
 Literally at his mother’s knee.
 He certainly fell into a pattern of doing it in his mother’s room.